AI-PACE: A Framework for Integrating AI into Medical Education: Discussion

 \subsection{Validation and Future Directions}

 As medical education adopts AI curricula, we must rigorously validate their impact.
-Future research should move beyond self-reported confidence (Kirkpatrick Level 1) to measure changes in behavior (Level 3) and patient outcomes (Level 4) \citep{ref35,ref36}.
+Future research should move beyond self-reported confidence (Kirkpatrick Level 1) to measure changes in behavior (Level 3) and patient outcomes (Level 4)~\citep{kirkpatrick2006evaluating, yardley2012kirkpatrick}.
 Does an AI-literate resident make safer decisions when using a diagnostic support tool?
-By standardizing the educational model through AI-PACE, we can begin to generate the multi-institutional data needed to answer these questions.
-This is critical because we are learning that relying on GenAI for efficiency may come at a cost of skill formation \citep{ref37}.
+By standardizing the educational model through AI-PACE, we can begin to generate the multi-institutional data needed to answer questions like this.
+This work is also timely given emerging evidence that relying on GenAI for efficiency may come at a cost of skill formation~\citep{shen2026ai}.
+This is particularly relevant given emerging concerns about deskilling, mis-skilling, and never-skilling as physicians increasingly offload cognitive tasks to AI tools~\citep{natali2025deskilling, berzin2025preserving}.

+To move from framework to evidence, we are currently piloting AI-PACE through a 4-week elective course for medical students at the University of California, Davis.
+Pre- and post-intervention AI preparedness will be measured using the Medical Artificial Intelligence Readiness Scale for Medical Students (MAIRS-MS), a validated instrument developed for this purpose~\citep{karaca2021mairs}.
+Results from this pilot are intended as a follow-up case study to this paper.
+Beyond the US context, international adaptation of AI-PACE represents an important next step, one that would likely require a broader consensus methodology, such as a Delphi study, to account for the variation in training structures and accreditation requirements across health systems.

+Neither the Liaison Committee on Medical Education (LCME) nor the Accreditation Council for Graduate Medical Education (ACGME) currently have binding AI-specific standards, but the field is moving in that direction.
+A 2025 Josiah Macy Jr.\ Foundation conference co-sponsored by AAMC and ACGME explicitly recommended implementing AI curricula and competencies and modifying accreditation processes to account for AI~\citep{macy2025conference}.
+AI-PACE is designed to map onto this trajectory, providing institutions with a structured framework for responding to emerging accreditation expectations rather than waiting for prescriptive requirements that do not yet exist.